Sulpitius Pius

 Notes

 b.
-Polyandrum, and more usually polyandrium, properly designates a place where many men lie; and is generally used for a cemetery or sepulcher: [Polyandrum.] here it seems to be taken in the general sense of a monument or sign.
+Polyandrum, and more commonly polyandrium, properly means "where many men lie"; and is generally taken for a cemetery or tomb: here it seems to be taken in a general sense for a monument or sign.
+[Polyandrum.]

 a.
-Chenu reports he was born at the town of Vatan; (Claudius Robertus says, Vastino,) commonly called Vatan, in the province of Berry: Felicius says he was of Gascon origin.
+Chenu relates that he was born in the town of Vatan (Claude Robert: Vastin), commonly called Vatan, in the province of Berry: Felicius says he was from Gascony.

 b.
 It seems that the word "to assist" is missing.